flokk.

 Piazza della Repubblica and Caffe Gilli

 Start your trip at Florence's grand central square, then duck into Caffe Gilli, a historic cafe open since 1733, for pastries and hot chocolate to shake off any travel fatigue.
-Kids love the ornate Be
+Kids love the ornate Belle Epoque interior and the selection of colorful marzipan sweets in the glass cases.

 food_and_drink